Florida statute of Limitations

-If you were injured as a result of someone else’s negligence, our Firm can help you take legal action against the liable person(s) or company immediately.
+If you were injured as a result of someone else’s negligence, our our lawyers can help you take legal action against the liable person(s) or company immediately.
 However, your ability to take legal action and/or file a lawsuit against those persons or entities is subject to a very strict deadline.

 A statute of limitations is generally defined as “a law which sets the maximum period which one can wait before filing a lawsuit, depending on the type of case or claim.”